saucelabs/sauce-docs/docs/secure-connections/sauce-connect-5/operation/systemd.md

 ## What You'll Need

 - A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
-- A `root`-level access to a Linux machine
+- A `su`-level access to a Linux machine
 - Basic knowledge of Linux administration and systemd

 ## Running systemd service on Debian-based Linux